Skip to main content

 Atrial fibrillation is a health condition where the heart beats abnormally.
 This can cause blood to collect in the heart’s upper chamber, which can lead to blood clots.
 Blood clots may potentially travel from the heart to the brain, causing a stroke.
 Eliquis aims to prevent this.

 The typical Eliquis dosage for adults with atrial fibrillation — specifically nonvalvular atrial fibrillation — is 5 mg by mouth twice daily.
-But you may receive 2.5 mg in certain situations, depending on your age, body weight, and kidney health.
-Your healthcare provider will decide what Eliquis dosage is best for you.
+But you may receive 2.5 mg twice daily in certain situations, depending on your age, body weight, and kidney health.
+Your healthcare professional will decide what Eliquis dosage is best for you.

 Blood clots in your vein